Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 ## TensorFlow

-If you are using [native distributed TensorFlow](https://www.tensorflow.org/guide/distributed_training) in your training code, such as TensorFlow 2.x's **tf.distribute.Strategy** API, you can launch the distributed job via Azure ML using the `TensorflowConfiguration`.
+If you are using [native distributed TensorFlow](https://www.tensorflow.org/guide/distributed_training) in your training code, such as TensorFlow 2.x's `tf.distribute.Strategy` API, you can launch the distributed job via Azure ML using the `TensorflowConfiguration`.

 To do so, specify a `TensorflowConfiguration` object to the `distributed_job_config` parameter of the `ScriptRunConfig` constructor.
-If you are using **tf.distribute.experimental.MultiWorkerMirroredStrategy**, specify the `worker_count` in the `TensorflowConfiguration` corresponding to the number of nodes for your training job.
+If you are using `tf.distribute.experimental.MultiWorkerMirroredStrategy`, specify the `worker_count` in the `TensorflowConfiguration` corresponding to the number of nodes for your training job.

-When a `TensorflowConfiguration` is set to be the `distributed_job_config` parameter of the `ScriptRunConfig` constructor, AzureML sets up environment variable `TF_CONFIG` in all nodes for [native distributed TensorFlow](https://www.tensorflow.org/guide/distributed_training) API **tf.distribute.Strategy**.

 ```python
 from azureml.core import ScriptRunConfig, Environment, Experiment